siphosethu1998/online-store/README.md

 ## About Project
 - This is a fictional e-commerce website that users can interact with to buy tech gadgets and view them on the cart with the option to select a shipping method.
+You can only add items to cart when you have registered and logged in using your login details.

 ## Tech Stack
 - React
 - Tailwindcss
 - Redux with Redux toolkit
 - React Router
 - Heroicons
 - Formik (form library)

+## Features
+- User can register and Login
+- User Can add items to cart

 # Getting Started with Create React App